nmccloskey/CLATR/README.md

 If using CLATR in your research, please cite:

 > McCloskey, N., et al. (2025, April). *The RASCAL pipeline: User-friendly and time-saving computational resources for coding and analyzing language samples*.
 Poster presented at the Aphasia Access Leadership Summit, Pittsburgh, PA.

-A copy of the poster will be available through Aphasia Access shared resources.